manorrock/assistant/ROADMAP.md

 - [x] Add temperature and timeout controls
 - [x] Implement vendor support in CoreLlm
 - [x] Refactor to get rid of old com.manorrock.assistant.core package
-- [ ] Refactor desktop application to use the CoreAssistant directly
+- [x] Refactor desktop application to use the CoreAssistant directly
-- [ ] Add --noprefix option that disables showing the "You/Assistant:" prefixes
+- [x] Add --no-prefix option that disables showing the "You/Assistant:" prefixes

+# Backlog

+## Uncategorized items

-- [ ] Refactor VSCode extension to use persistent CLI process using -i --noprefix
+- [ ] Refactor VSCode extension to use persistent CLI process using -i --no-prefix
+- [ ] Add /llm reload which reloads the LLM with updated properties
+- [ ] Refactor vscode directory into 2 separate sub directories
+      - vscode
+            - extension - the VSCode extension itself
+            - cli       - the VSCode CLI version (integrates VSCode specific tooling)
 - [ ] Add configuration persistence
 - [ ] Add chat memory system

-# Next+1 release
 - [ ] Implement history persistence
 - [ ] Add memory window controls
 - [ ] Register all tools similar to old CLI implementation (minus ones that should ask for permission) but disable all of them by default